S Corporation (S Corp) Business Insurance

 You gain client trust by being insured.
 Even when it's not required, carrying insurance is a sign of professionalism and financial stability.
 It helps attract clients and can give your S corps an edge over the competition.

 Insurance protects your business from catastrophic losses.
-43% percent of small businesses have faced or been threatened with a lawsuit, but they often lack the resources that larger companies draw upon to survive a legal battle.
+43% of small businesses have faced or been threatened with a lawsuit, but they often lack the resources that larger companies draw upon to survive a legal battle.
 Insurance helps your S corp withstand unexpected costs from customer injuries, fires, and other incidents that might otherwise prove devastating.

 How do I get a certificate of insurance?